Development of a planar cable-driven parallel robot for submillimeter and terahertz beam mapping measurements: Discussion

 From our treatment of sources of error, we have confidence that our measurement setup is capable of determining whether the mapper meets the requirements set forth in Sec.~\ref{sec:reqs}.
 The primary source of measurement error, the camera measurement, contributes $\leq$0.7~mm in each axis.
 Since we use the difference of 3D positions to find each mapper position relative to the origin, the final measurement uncertainty by standard error propagation is $\sigma$ = 1.0~mm in each axis.
 We conclude that our measurement errors are subdominant to the positioning errors, with in-plane RMSE = 2.7~mm, in-plane max error 6.4~mm, and out-of-plane max error -5.7~mm.
 The measurement errors are similar in magnitude to the repeatability errors (0.41~mm, 0.30~mm, and 0.85~mm).
 We have also identified and characterized, through the error maps, a source of algorithmic error arising from the geometry of the mapper, which accounts for the position errors we see at the edges of the workspace.
 Most importantly, we have shown that this kind of error can be compensated with a control algorithm update that compensates for the error of Fig.~\ref{fig:spoolingerror} into the calculation of spool angles for a given position.

 Now, we judge performance against the requirements set forth in Sec.~\ref{sec:reqs}.
 A requirement is only judged a pass if the measured error is less than the requirement over the entire workspace that was measured.
-With this established, even without the algorithm corrections, we judge that the mapper meets the accuracy and repeatability requirements across the entire workspace (see Sec.~\ref{sec:results}, Fig.~\ref{fig:coarse_error_pos}).
+With this established, even without the algorithm corrections, we judge that the mapper meets the accuracy and repeatability requirements across the entire workspace (see Sec.~\ref{sec:results}, Fig.~\ref{fig:coarse_error_pos}), with the caveat that these measurements were taken in only one orientation in line with the gravity vector, which most closely approximates the scenarios of mirrors K2 and P1.
 We summarize the performance in Table~\ref{tab:reqs}.